Pine Mountain Settlement School

 Click on image for full view.

 A table of Burton Rogers’ Director files held at Pine Mountain.
 Contains records largely from 1941 until 1973, when Burton stepped down from the position of Director.
-Files and correspondence with Board of Trustees are particularly rich with history, biographical details and description of the educational programs at the School.
+The files and correspondence with the Board of Trustees are particularly rich with history, Biographical details and descriptions of the educational programs at the School, talks and other important documents remain to be processed.
 Files are still in processing and many are not available to the public at this time.

 BURTON ROGERS Talks 1960s